seb-eis/Mocassin/docs/userguide-md/api-model-project-and-context.md

 var jumpDirectionIdMapping = encodingModel.TransitionMappingToJumpDirectionId;
 ```

 The `ISimulationTrackingModel` will be required more often as it is required to process the static and global tracking information of the simulation.
-Aside from the information what they track, the also provide a `ModelId` property which is their index in the simulation code:
+Aside from the information what they track, the also provide a `ModelId` property which is their index in the simulation code.

+The C# code:

 ```csharp
 // Get the first of each tracker model from the ISImulationTrackingModel